-- S2.1 Check required design and draughting reporting is completed correctly once an activity is completed and before any handover takes place. - S2.2 Follow all relevant procedures as appropriate: - a.
-Quality requirements. - b.
-Ensure the work complies with Project Management procedures. - c.
-Authorisation procedures. - d.
-Complete all relevant documentation correctly and accurately at all stages. - e.
-Report on the completion of activities for each design and draughting stage in accordance with procedures. - S2.3 Complete all relevant documentation correctly and accurately at all stages. - S2.4 Develop working relationships with a range of people: - Deal with disagreements in a professional and constructive manner so that effective relationships are maintained. - Keep others informed about work plans and activities which affect them - either formal/informal, written or verbal. - c.
-If needed, seek assistance in relation to work related activities from others in a polite and courteous way without causing undue disruption to normal working activities. - d.
-Respond in a timely and positive way when others ask for help or information e.g. prioritise requests, clarify exactly what is required. - S2.5 Ensure that communications with the customer (internal or external) meet typical organisational guidelines and procedures. - S2.6 Deal with problems appropriately if and when they arise. - S2.7 Provide information in an appropriate format using recognised and accepted conventions
+Learning outcomes: 1.
+The candidate understands quality management, procedures, data security and confidentiality and related procedural requirements, and can demonstrate these as required to carry out the job of a design and draughting technician effectively.
+2. The candidate is able to communicate designs effectively.
+3. The candidate can establish and maintain productive working relationships.
+(This includes reporting lines and workplace responsibilities.)
+4. The candidate is able to work effectively by demonstrating all workplace desirable behaviours.
+Knowledge assessment criteria: Skills assessment criteria: The candidate must demonstrate an The candidate must demonstrate the ability to: understanding of the following in order to satisfy the skills assessment criteria: K2.1 Technical design and draughting S2.1 Check required design and draughting communication: reporting is completed correctly once an a.
+Who to report to. activity is completed and before any b.
+What to report. handover takes place. c.
+When to report it.
+S2.2 Follow all relevant procedures as d.
+How to report. appropriate: K2.2 a.
+Quality requirements.
+Quality management procedures and the importance of following them. b.
+Ensure the work complies with Project a.
+The importance of checking and Management procedures. confirming procedures have been c.
+Authorisation procedures. followed and documentation is d.
+Complete all relevant documentation correctly completed. correctly and accurately at all stages.
+K2.3 Why it is important to create and maintain e.
+Report on the completion of activities for working relationships. each design and draughting stage in a.
+The importance of personal behaviour accordance with procedures.
+S2.3 in maintaining workplace standards.
+Complete all relevant documentation b.
+The different problems that can affect correctly and accurately at all stages.
+Develop working relationships with a range of working relationships and the actions S2.4 that can be taken to deal with specific people: difficulties. a.
+Deal with disagreements in a professional K2.4 The responsibilities and limits of a design and constructive manner so that effective and draughting technician in a typical relationships are maintained. workplace, the responsibilities of others b.
+Keep others informed about work plans within a typical work location and who to and activities which affect them - either refer to for clarification of issues. formal/informal, written or verbal, K2.5 The importance of reporting lines. c.
+If needed, seek assistance in relation to procedures, systems and documentation work related activities from others in a and the consequences of failing to follow polite and courteous way without causing them. undue disruption to normal working K2.6 The project management life-cycle and activities. how it impacts on design and draughting d.
+Respond in a timely and positive way when others ask for help or information activities.
+K2.7 e.g. prioritise requests, clarify exactly Information and documentation systems document control procedures for what is required.
+S2.5 registering, storing and archiving drawings Ensure that communications with the customer (internal or external) meet typical and documents a.
+How to register and record designs. organisational guidelines and procedures. b.
+How to store documentation and S2.6 Deal with problems appropriately if and when records. they arise.
+K2.8 Data security - understand the critical S2.7 Provide information in an appropriate format nature of this function using recognised and accepted conventions for terms and references.